Intervention/imagehash/README.md

 $equals = $hash1->equals($hash2); // false
 ```

+Perceptual hashes are a different concept compared to cryptographic hash functions like MD5 and SHA1.
+With cryptographic hashes, the hash values are random.
+Comparing two SHA1 hash values really only tells you two things.
+If the hashes are different, then the data is different.
+In contrast, perceptual hashes can be compared - giving you a sense of similarity between the two data sets.

 A perceptual hash is a compact summary of visual features.
-Because of that, both the input images and the processing strategy influence the result.
-A perceptual hash and its distances to other hashes may vary depending on the image data, hashing strategy, strategy options and processing pipeline.
+Because of that, the hashes are influenced by the input images, the processing strategy and the processing pipeline and may vary with its distance to other hashes depending on these factors.

 The `Hash` object can return the internal binary hash in a couple of different format: